barryvdh/laravel-elfinder/readme.md

 ### TinyMCE 4.x

-You can add tinyMCE integration with the following action:
+You can use tinyMCE integration with the following route, which by default is `/elfinder/tinymce4`:

-    'Barryvdh\Elfinder\ElfinderController@showTinyMCE4'
+    route('elfinder.tinymce4');

 In the TinyMCE init code, add the following line: